Ball for Me

-"Ball for Me" is a song by American musician Post Malone featuring vocals Nicki Minaj.
+"Ball for Me" is a song by American musician Post Malone featuring Trinidadian rapper Nicki Minaj.
 It was written by the artists and producer Louis Bell.
-The song was released through Republic Records on May 8, 2018, as the fourth single from Malone's second studio album, Beerbongs & Bentleys (2018), the song was also featured on the soundtrack to the EA Sports Video Game Madden NFL 19.
+The song was released through Republic Records on May 8, 2018, as the fourth single from Malone's second studio album, Beerbongs & Bentleys (2018), the song was also featured on the soundtrack to the EA Sports video game, Madden NFL 19.
 The song debuted and peaked at number 16 on the US Billboard Hot 100, reached the top 10 in Canada and the top 20 in Australia and Slovakia.

 Music video

 The official music video for "Ball for Me" was teased by Minaj through various social media platforms on June 27, 2018.
 Later on Queen Radio, Minaj confirmed that the music video wouldn't be released due to the fact that Malone didn't like his visuals.

 Credits and personnel

 Credits adapted from Post Malone's official website.